Netcracker/KubeMarine/documentation/Installation.md

 **Warning**: This plugin is experimental.
 It is not recommended to use it in production.

-NGINX Ingress Controller plugin is not installed by default.
+HAProxy Ingress Controller plugin is not installed by default.
 However, you can explicitly enable or disable the installation of this plugin through the `install` plugin parameter.

 The following is an example to enable the plugin: